-The children in this category have over many decades been referred to Thika School for the blind and forced to learn Braille which should otherwise have been enhanced to improve the vision for effective learning.
+The children with this category have over many decades been referred to Thika School for the blind and forced to learn Braille which should otherwise have been enhanced to improve the vision for effective learning.

-The introduction of inclusive education in primary schools has brought problems to both parents and the pupils themselves.
+The introduction of inclusive education in most parents and the pupils themselves.
 The question of increasing number of negative attitude of teachers towards learners with low vision, lack of enough trained personnel in special needs education (SNE), inadequate education resources for learners with low vision and the degree level of collaboration and networking has remained a major challenge to date.
 As a result of these challenges, the learners have been experiencing a lot of problems leading to poor performance among those who make it through school.